truenas/documentation/content/SCALE/SCALETutorials/Storage/Disks/ReplacingDisks.md

    Click **Offline** on the **ZFS Info** widget to take the disk offline.
 The button toggles to **Online**.

 3. Pull the disk from your system and replace it with a disk of at least the same or greater capacity as the failed disk.
-V:

    {{< trueimage src="/images/SCALE/Storage/ReplaceDiskAndOnline.png" alt="Replace and Online a Disk" id="Replace and Online a Disk" >}}

    a.
 Click **Replace** on the **Disk Info** widget on the **Devices** screen for the disk you off-lined.

    b.
 Select the new drive from the **Member Disk** dropdown list on the **Replacing disk *diskname*** dialog.

+   {{< trueimage src="/images/SCALE/Storage/ReplacingDiskDialog.png" alt="Replacing Disk Dialog" id="Replacing Disk Dialog" >}}

 4. Add the new disk to the existing VDEV.
 Click **Replace Disk** to add the new disk to the VDEV and bring it online.